Table of Contents

 - re-using the trade mark for other purposes.

 If you display a prohibition notice on your goods, a third party will not be able to claim that you consented to their actions.
+It is prudent to engage a lawyer to draft your prohibition notice so that it complies with the relevant laws.

 - making a claim of misleading and deceptive conduct or passing off to prevent others from re-packaging your goods; or